 How much does a mutual divorce cost?

-But there are cheaper options available, such as us here at Divorce Online, which offers both DIY, managed divorce & Solicitor managed divorce services saving the average client over £750 on the cost of their divorce.
+Divorce-Online offers a choice of divorce services saving the average client over £750 on the cost of their divorce.